 Data for this indicator were provided by the Australian Institute of Health and Welfare (AIHW).
 The AIHW is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
 It is an independent corporate Commonwealth entity established in 1987, governed by a management Board, and accountable to the Australian Parliament through the Health portfolio.
-For further information about the AIHW, see the AIHW website www.aihw.gov.au.
+For further information about the AIHW, see the AIHW website.

 Data collected as part of the NPDC were supplied by state and territory health authorities to the AlHW.
 The state and territory health authorities receive these data from patient administrative and clinical records, with the information usually collected by midwives or other birth attendants.
-States and territories use these data for service planning, monitoring, and internal and public reporting.
+States and territories use these data for service planning, monitoring and internal and public reporting.

-Timeliness: For the current reporting cycle, NPDC data are provided for the calendar year
+Timeliness:

+The reference period for the data is the calendar year 2014.
 Collection of data for the NPDC is annual.